94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 ### When to Use This Workflow

 When you receive a task like: "Sync mitigation M1033 to NebulaGraph" or "Process M1034 mitigation".
 The "M1034" (or any other mitigation following "MXXXX" pattern, where XXXX is 4 digits) will be an input parameter for this workflow further down abbreviated as M####.

+**CRITICAL:** Once you identify the mitigation ID (M####), explicitly confirm it at the start of the workflow and maintain this ID throughout ALL workflow steps.
+Do not switch to a different mitigation ID unless explicitly instructed by the user.

 ## Critical Schema Information